-N CRITERION SCORE 1 Project is located in or near by: - Municipalities with rural centers, hilly and mountainous settlements, near border settlements, economically underdeveloped or specific regions as in Annex 19 is accredited 10 points; - Natural Protected Zones as in Annex 24, is accredited 10 points; - Cultural heritage or Archaeological sites designated according to the Law on Cultural Heritage Protection (OG 20/04, 115/07), is accredited 10 points; - The project located in a perimetar with radius of maximum 30km distance from all three eligible locations is accredited maximum points (30) 30 2 Project provides employment opportunities - for at least 1 new employment - 10 points; - for at least 3 new employments- 15 points; - for at least 5 up to 10 new employments- 25 points; 25 6 Project respects the traditional features of the rural area where located (traditional exterior and interior design of the buildings, traditional recipes, cuisine, handcrafts etc.) 15
+N. CRITERION INDICATOR SCORE Maximum points per criterion 1 ion: - if the investment is located in Municipalities with rural centres, hilly and mountainous settlements, near border settlements, economically underdeveloped or specific regions as in Annex 18; 15 35 Project location: - if the investment located in Municipality adjacent to Natural Protected Zones as in Annex 23 10 Pro - If the investment located in Municipality adjacent to Cultural heritage or Archaeological sites designated according to the Law on Cultural Heritage Protection (OG 20/04, 115/07) 10 2 on of ment nities - if the investment provides opportunity for at least 5 up to 10 new employments; 15 15 Creation of employment opportunities - if the investment provides opportunity for at least 3 new employments; 10 C er op - if the investment provides opportunity for at least 1 new employment; 5 3 Preservation of traditions and heritage - if the investments respects the traditional features of the rural area where located (traditional exterior and interior design of the buildings, traditional recipes, cuisine, handcrafts etc.) 20 20 4 Promoting partnership actions Joint projects involving private partnership between different rural economic agents 10 10

-3 Joint projects involving Private partnership between different rural economic agents 15 4 Projects promoted by women or promoted by youth (between 18 to 40 years of age) 10 Total 100
+5 Improvement of gender and age structure in rural areas Investments promoted by women Investments promoted by youth (between 18 to 40 years of age) 10 20 TOTAL 100